wzije/dating-api/README.md

 # Dating API Demo

 This API allow you to find interesting partner for you.
-This API Provide endpoints to register and login only.
+This API Provide endpoints to `Register` and `Login` only.

 ## Prerequisite